Differently Powered Individual

 - In The Stormlight Archive the proper term is Surgebinder.
 Radiant is often but inaccurately used, but actually means being a member of the Knights Radiant, several orders composed of people who are Surgebinders.
 There's also Lift, who insists that the name for it is "being awesome".

-- Mistborn: The Original Trilogy, by the same author, has Mistings, who can use one of the eighteen Allomantic powers, and Mistborn, who can use all of them.
+- Mistborn: The Original Trilogy, by the same author, has Mistings, who can use one of the Allomantic powers, and Mistborn, who can use all of them.
 Mistings and Mistborn collectively are known as Allomancers.
-There are also Feruchemists, who can use all eighteen Feruchemical powers.
+There are also Feruchemists, who can use all Feruchemical powers.

 - A sequel series adds Ferrings (one Feruchemical power) and Twinborn (one Allomantic and one Feruchemical power).